 Afterschool meals help insure that every kid is eating three times a day.

-The At-Risk Afterschool Meals program provides nutritious meals and snacks in a safe, supervised location.
+The At-Risk Afterschool Meals Program (ARAM) provides nutritious meals and snacks in a safe, supervised location.
 For many kids, this is the only chance to get a healthy meal after the school day ends.

-Afterschool meals are a part of the Child and Adult Care Food Program (CACFP), which is a federal program administered by the NC Department of Health and Human Services (DHHS).
+Afterschool meals are a part of the national Child and Adult Care Food Program (CACFP), which is administered in our state by the NC Department of Health and Human Services (DHHS).
+Both schools and community organizations can participate:

 If you're interested in being a part of this growing program in NC, start here.